 To send dynamic IP Address to email, we need to follow some steps.
 First of all, we have to create some general configurations: to configure mikrotik mail, to create a system script for sending email with IP Address info etc.

-Let’s say we have two email addresses in Gmail and router with dynamic IP Address is in your office.
-First email address is email@example.com and second email is firstname.lastname@example.org.
+In this case we did an experiment.
+We have a router in the office which we want to control from home.
+Let’s say we have two email addresses in Gmail and the router with dynamic IP Address is in your office.
+First email address is [email protected] and second email is [email protected]

 I want to be clear: This action makes your account less secure, but it’s the only way it works.